sam-hosseini/freelancing-in-finland/README.md

     * What TE-services considers **establishment of company** is different from what we discuss in [establish your company](#establish-your-company) section.
     * TE-services considers your company as established if your company has joined any of the registeries maintained by Tax Administration (Prepayment, VAT, Employer).
     * This means that if you only join Trade register to get the unique Business ID when establishing your company, TE-services won't consider your company as established.
-    * You can do this if you're in a hurry to setup things that depend on Business ID like opening a business bank account, applying for insurance offers, etc and you can't wait for startup grant decision to come first.
+    * You can do this if you're in a hurry to set up things that depend on Business ID like opening a business bank account, applying for insurance offers, etc and you can't wait for startup grant decision to come first.

 * You need a business plan and certain financial calculations as an attachment to your application.
-You can use [Job Market Finland](https://tyomarkkinatori.fi/en/employers-and-entrepreneurs/entrepreneurship-tools/business-plan) and complete the steps for `Business plan` to draw up your business plan which includes all necessary financial calculations as well.
+You can use [Job Market Finland](https://tyomarkkinatori.fi/en/employers-and-entrepreneurs/entrepreneurship-tools/business-plan) and complete the steps for `Business plan` to draw up your business plan which includes all the necessary financial calculations as well.

 * Once you have your business plan ready, as an **optional** step, you can send an email with your business plan attached to the
 [Enterprise Agency in your city](https://uusyrityskeskus.fi/en/help-for-entrepreneurs/the-enterprise-agencies/) and ask them for an appointment with a _Business Advisor_.